 - Tackle those mattresses, flip them over and give them a good hovering.
 Sometimes it’s also a good idea to pop them outside in the sunshine for a couple of hours as this helps to rid of any microscopic creatures looking to make your mattress their new home.

 - Steam cleaning is a good way to freshen everything up, from soft furnishings to hard flooring and tiles, you can do it all with a good steam cleaner.

-- Remember to tackle those hard to reach places such, air vents, window tracks, alcoves, moulding and window frames, patio doors, as well as those corners that the hover never gets to.
+- Remember to tackle those hard-to-reach places such as air vents, window tracks, alcoves, moulding and window frames, patio doors, as well as those corners that the hover never gets to.

-- Do not forget about the exterior of your house too, over time dirt and grime builds up, and it may require a good jet washing down, remove creepy crawler webs and old discarded nests.
-Clean garages and doors, including flooring that may have some oil leaks that could easily be transferred to your home carpets.
+- Do not forget about the exterior of your house, too, over time, dirt and grime builds up, and it may require a good jet washing down and removing creepy crawler webs and old discarded nests.
+Clean garages and doors, including flooring, that may have some oil leaks that could easily be transferred to your home carpets.

 - Tackle some early spring gardening chores, ready for summer, such as trimming back bushes and shrubs, aerating the lawn and adding fresh mulch.
 Bundle tools once you’re done and pop them into storage and out of the way.